LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

 - Each team player must be available in the official LEAGUE7 Discord server at all times.
 - **Season 1 Exception - Roster Adjustments:**
   - Due to game's early state, roster changes are allowed during Season 1
-  - Limited to 4 total changes (add/remove = 1 change) after season starts
+  - Limited to 4 total changes (player addition) after season starts.
+Player departures do not count as roster changes
-  - 48-hour notice required before new player's first match
+  - 48-hour notice required before any new player's first match, including emergency substitutions
-  - Emergency changes may be permitted outside normal rules in extreme circumstances
+  - Emergency substitutions must use existing substitute players as first response, and contact staff immediately when situation arises
   - All changes must be registered and announced through official Discord
 - Roster changes freeze 2 weeks before O.W.L.s conclusion
 - N.E.W.T.s roster must be subset of O.W.L.s roster